Ghouls

 Known Powers:

-Agelessness: being physically dead, ghouls lack a metabolism to speak of.
-As such, they do not age whatsoever.
-If carefully maintained, a ghoul can last indefinitely for labor or other uses; they do not age, even if they can be destroyed by conventional means.
+Agelessness: being physically dead, ghouls lack a metabolism to speak of, and do not age whatsoever.
+If carefully maintained, a ghoul can last indefinitely for labor or other uses.
+While time is on their side, Ghouls can be destroyed by conventional means.
+(7 points)

 Damage Reduction: ghouls are surprisingly tough, despite looking like they're falling apart much of the time.
-They enjoy -1 CS of Damage Reduction against all physical attacks that do not strike them in the head; other damage forms affect ghouls normally.
+They enjoy -1 CS of Damage Reduction against all physical attacks that do not strike them in the head, though other damage forms affect ghouls normally.
+(1 point)

 Darkness Generation: as undead creatures of some power, ghouls can access a strange, otherworldly darkness.
-This power initially only functions at Feeble (2) rank, and the ghoul must develop it from scratch (every practical use must be mastered per a power stunt).
+This power initially only functions at Feeble (2) rank, and the ghoul must develop power stunts and other uses for it from scratch.
+(1 point)

-Environmental Independence: no longer amongst the living, ghouls do not need to eat, drink, breathe, or sleep.
+Environmental Independence: ghouls do not need to eat normal food, drink water, breathe, or sleep.
 While they may find themselves immobile for long periods of time, ghouls are never 'unconscious' unless forced into such a state, and are always alert and aware.
+(7 points)

-Resistance to Cold and Pressure Variance: as walking corpses, ghouls need not worry about the rigors of extreme cold or pressure on their bodies.
+Resistance to Cold and Pressure Variance: as walking corpses, ghouls need not worry about the rigors of extreme cold or pressure.
 Possessing this power at Unearthly (100) rank, a ghoul can maneuver in the depths of the sea or in interstellar space equally well.
+(5 points)

 Limitations / Enhancements: